 Differences between data sources

 The differences between data sources are important to understand as it can mean the different between switching from unvalidated data (prior to any requests for re-marks and amendments) to a validated and final position with significant changes for some schools and/or subjects.
+The 2020 addition of (optional) predicted outcomes data sets further increases the range of possibilities.
+Users should note that predicted outcomes are never submitted to DfE and are used for school and LA uses only.
+They largely cease to be useful once the statutory collection has been undertaken and the results imported into Nexus.

 In all cases the aggregated comparative LA, DfE Regional and NCER National data in NCER Nova reports builds up from the pupil level rather than being held as a static ‘NCER National’ or ‘DfE Regional’ result.
 It is this pupil centred approach which allows reporting through this system to provide results for any group of pupils no matter how many filters or aggregations the user opts to apply.